josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 This node is the investigation request.

-It does not assume that the reported £30 million pressure created a £30 million capability loss, that every exercise change was financially driven, that every Service was treated identically, or that every absence in the public record represents an absence inside Defence.

-The job is to reconstruct the system carefully enough that those propositions can be tested.
+Its purpose is to convert:

+> **something appears to have gone wrong**

+into:

+> **these are the facts we would need before deciding what went wrong, why, how serious it is, and what should happen next.**

+Do not diagnose from the fucking doorway.

 ---

-## 🩸 1.
-Confirm the presenting complaint
+## 1. 🩸 Confirm The Presenting Complaint

-Before investigating causes, establish precisely what has happened.
+Before investigating causes, establish precisely what happened.

 We need to know: